eushaun/comp9337/README.md

 pip3 install pycryptodome
 ```

-# How to install on Pi offline
+# How to install library offline on Pi
 ```
 1) Download the library folder
 2) Copy those files to Pi